ballen614/ML_Fraud_Detection/README.md

 ***CONCLUSION:***

-_In conclusion to our project, we can start by taking away the importance of balancing our data, or using "balanced_accuracy_score" if the data is imbalanced but the values being tested are relatively close to each other.
-XXXXX_
+_In conclusion to our project, we can start by taking away the importance of balancing our data, or using "balanced_accuracy_score" if the data is imbalanced but the values being tested are relatively close to each other._

+_Another conclusion we came to was in regard to what is considered "noise" to the model and what is considered key information to the model._

+_Finally, we also concluded that since this project is being posed as a real life example, we as an AI startup company would simply request more data from the insurance companies providing the information._

 ***MISC NOTES:***